 7. Dispatch no 11808/2023, 22 November 2024, Portugal.
 Available at: https://diariodarepublica.pt/dr/detalhe/despacho/11808-2023-224603343

 Andrés Fígoli is the author of the book “Legal and Regulatory Aspects of Telecommunication Submarine Cables” and is the director of Fígoli Consulting, where he provides legal and regulatory advice on all aspects of subsea cable work.
-Mr. Fígoli graduated in 2002 from the Law School of the University of the Republic (Uruguay), holds a Master of Laws (LLM) from Northwestern University, and has worked on submarine cable cases for almost 21 years in a major wholesale telecommunication company.
+Mr. Fígoli graduated in 2002 from the Law School of the University of the Republic (Uruguay), holds a Master of Laws (LLM) from Northwestern University, and has worked on submarine cable cases for more than 20 years in a major wholesale telecommunication company.
 He also served as Director and Member of the Executive Committee of the International Cable Protection Committee (2015-2023).

 This report was first published in Submarine Telecoms Forum Industry Report 2024/2025, Issue 13.